c19witness/uk-covid19-inquiry/2023-11-01_module-2/2_Professor_David_Halpern.rst

 **Professor David Halpern**: It does take time, although a key issue is not as much time as you think.
 I mean, those things were assembled with experiments with thousands of people over days, not weeks or months, and it's a key question, in our view, about there are lots of these practical issues which are critical to effective policy or delivery which actually you need to handle in that empirical way.

-**Counsel Inquiry**: In relation to your involvement we can put hand washing to one side, that work was still ongoing, but your involvement expanded and you were in touch with Professor Whitty on 18 February asking the questions you have alluded to already in relation to Covid transmission mechanism.
+**Counsel Inquiry**: In relation to your involvement we can put :outline:`hand washing` to one side, that work was still ongoing, but your involvement expanded and you were in touch with Professor Whitty on 18 February asking the questions you have alluded to already in relation to Covid transmission mechanism.

 Again, very briefly, what was your understanding of Covid transmission at that stage, on 18 February?

 **Professor David Halpern**: Sir Chris very generously helped us, and we had that early briefing, particularly to understand what was the transmission mechanism.
-So, again, it might seem trivial and everything but if you think, for example, it's :outline:`airborne`, it may be different than if you think it's so-called fomite, when you cough it's on a surface --
+So, again, it might seem trivial and everything but if you think, for example, it's :outline:`airborne`, it may be different than if you think it's so-called :outline:`fomite`, when you cough it's on a surface --

 **Counsel Inquiry**: Yes?

 **Professor David Halpern**: -- right?
-If you think it's on a surface, then you're going to spend a lot of time cleaning surfaces.
-If you think it's in the air, it's a different strategy.
+If you think it's on a surface, then you're going to spend a lot of time :outline:`cleaning surfaces`.
+If you think :outline:`it's in the air`, it's a different strategy.

 So he took us through what was understood about the virus, his understanding of those transmission mechanisms and, therefore, to help us work out what were the points behaviourally that you might be able to introduce to reinforce support people to slow down the spread of the virus.